-Sherry Young is a founder and President of the firm of Rath, Young and Pignatelli, P.C.
+Sherry Young is a founder of the law firm of Rath, Young and Pignatelli, P.C.
 She heads the firm’s Environmental Practice Group, and assists clients on federal and state environmental matters, real estate transactions, and business and finance transactions.

-Sherry serves on Eastern Bank Board of Trustees and the New Hampshire Advisory Board as well as the Board of the New Hampshire Charitable Foundation, the Advisory Board of the University of New Hampshire School of Law, and the New Hampshire Supreme Court Society.
+Sherry serves on the Eastern Bank Board of Advisors, the University of New Hampshire Foundation Board, the Dean’s Advisory Board of the University of New Hampshire Franklin Pierce School of Law and the New Hampshire Public Radio Board.
+She is past-Chair of the New Hampshire Charitable Foundation and the New Hampshire Supreme Court Society.
 Sherry served on the 2009-2010 Death Penalty Study Commission as an appointee of Governor Lynch.
-She served as legislative counsel to then-Governor Judd Gregg in his 1988 administration.
-She was the first woman to chair the State Capital Legal Group, a network of independent law firms in all U.S. State capitals and in business markets and financial centers worldwide.
+She served as Legislative Counsel to then-Governor Judd Gregg in his first term as Governor.
+She was the first woman to chair SCG Legal, a world-wide network of leading law firms.

 The information and materials contained on the Rath, Young and Pignatelli, P.C. website are intended for informational purposes only.
 The information you obtain from this website does not constitute legal advice and is not intended to create an attorney-client relationship.
 The content of an e-mail or any other communication or material sent to the firm or any of its attorneys will not create an attorney-client relationship and, until an attorney-client relationship is otherwise formed, will not be treated as confidential.
 You should consult an attorney for individual advice regarding your own particular situation.Accept